yu02019/BEN/utils/README.md

 3. -[ ] Provide one super unified pretrained weight.
 In clinical practice, users usually didn't care about networks were pretrained on one or multiple source domains.
 Moreover, we do have multiple domain datasets.
 Obviously, pretraining on multi-source domains will further improve the generalizability of the network.
+4. -[ ] We are planning to create an open data and open-source web repository, ‘OpenBEN’, to share the data, computer codes and trained models, which will enable scientists everywhere to query and further improve automatic deployment of these datasets.
+Currently, we can use Google Drive as an alternative for sharing such codes and data.
+We will also acknowledge any contribution to BEN!